 Block on Trump's Asylum Ban Upheld by Supreme Court

-When a parent is concerned that their adult child's spouse may attempt to take part of an inheritance in a divorce, legal steps can be taken to protect the inheritance.
-For an inheritance to be regarded as separate property, the property cannot be bequeathed to both your child and their spouse.
+If you are concerned that your adult child's spouse may attempt to take part of an inheritance in a divorce, you can take legal steps to protect the inheritance.
+To make sure you pass on an inheritance to just your child and it remains separate property, you cannot bequeath the assets to both your child and their spouse.
 A will should specify that the inheritance is only for your child.

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.